lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-We need to create a ne attribute named `depthAttachments` which will hold the attachments that will contain depth data (image view and
+We need to create a new attribute named `depthAttachments` which will hold the attachments that will contain depth data (image view and
 mage).
 We will need as many attachments as swap chain images.

-We have defined also a new struct to store push constants information: `PushConstantsVtx` which will have an attribute for the model matrix
+We have also defined a new struct to store push constants information: `PushConstantsVtx` which will have an attribute for the model matrix
 associated to an entity (`modelMatrix`) and the projection matrix (`projMatrix`).

 In some other tutorials, you will see that they use a single image and image view for the depth data.
 The argument used to justify this is,
 in some cases, that since the depth images are only used internally, while rendering, there's no need to use separate resources.
 This
 argument is not correct, render operations in different frames may overlap, so we need to use separate resources or use the proper
 synchronization mechanisms to prevent that.
-Probably, the samples used in those tutorial work, because they have a different
+Probably, the samples used in those tutorials work, because they have a different
-synchronizations schema that prevent this form happening, but the argument to justify that is not correct.
+synchronization schema that prevent this from happening, but the argument to justify that is not correct.
 There's an excellent analysis of
 this in this [Stack overflow](https://stackoverflow.com/questions/62371266/why-is-a-single-depth-buffer-sufficient-for-this-vulkan-swapchain-render-loop) question.